suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-condition-version

 suit-condition-version allows comparing versions of firmware.
-Verifying image digests is preferred to version checks because digests are more precise.
-The image can be compared as:
+Verifying image digests is preferred to version checks because digests are more precise. suit-condition-version examines a component's version against the version info specified in [suit-parameter-version](#suit-parameter-version)

-* Greater.
-* Greater or Equal.
-* Equal.
-* Lesser or Equal.
-* Lesser.

-Versions are encoded as a CBOR list of integers.
-Comparisons are done on each integer in sequence.
-Comparison stops after all integers in the list defined by the manifest have been consumed OR after a non-equal match has occurred.
-For example, if the manifest defines a comparison, "Equal \[1\]", then this will match all version sequences starting with 1.
-If a manifest defines both "Greater or Equal \[1,0\]" and "Lesser \[1,10\]", then it will match versions 1.0.x up to, but not including 1.10.

-While the exact encoding of versions is application-defined, semantic versions map conveniently.
-For example,

-* 1.2.3 = \[1,2,3\].
-* 1.2-rc3 = \[1,2,-1,3\].
-* 1.2-beta = \[1,2,-2\].
-* 1.2-alpha = \[1,2,-3\].
-* 1.2-alpha4 = \[1,2,-3,4\].

-suit-condition-version is OPTIONAL to implement.

 #### SUIT_Condition_Custom {#SUIT_Condition_Custom}